-

 t: |

-**13,003** respondents took part in the first ever State of React survey.
+**7,870** respondents took part in this second edition of the State of React survey.
 A small sample of the overall community to be sure, but still large enough to provide us with valuable data!

 t: |